krishnaachyuth/miniSoC/README.md

 ![image](https://user-images.githubusercontent.com/34981932/154814200-96752e02-879c-42a6-ad08-0a72c7749688.png)

 <h2> Introduction to RISC-V ISA </h2>
 ISA- Instruction set architecture, is used to interact with the computer/CPU.
-For example, for a C program to run on a computer hardware, then :<br>
+For example, for a C program to run on a computer hardware, then:<br>
- * First,the C-program it is compiled to an assembly language program(here, RISC-V).
+ * First,the C-program it is compiled to an assembly language program(here, RISC-V).<br>
- * Then the assembly language program is converted into machine language(1's and 0's).
+ * Then the assembly language program is converted into machine language(1's and 0's).<br>
- * Finally, these 1's and 0's are understood by the computer hardware/electronic circuit.
+ * Finally, these 1's and 0's are understood by the computer hardware/electronic circuit.<br>
 RISC-V is in the hexadecimal which needs to be converted to binary which is done using the assembler.
-Interface between RISC-V architecture and hardware layout, is the Hardware Descriptive language(HDL - VHDL, Verilog) which are used to implement the required hardware.
+Interface between RISC-V architecture and hardware layout, is the Hardware Descriptive language(HDL - VHDL, Verilog) which are used to implement the required hardware.<br>

 <h2> ABI- Application Binary Interface </h2>
 It is also called as System call Interface.
-This is a feature used by the system software to directly scces the registers in the hardware.
+This is a feature used by the system software to directly scces the registers in the hardware.<br>
 -> RISC-V has 32 registers